open-AIMS/MixMustR/README.md

 ## Synthetic datasets

-`mixmustr` comes with two synthetic mixture datasets, `synthetic_df_convergent` and `synthetic_df_divergent`.
+`MixMustR` comes with two synthetic mixture datasets, `synthetic_df_convergent` and `synthetic_df_divergent`.
 Both are anchored to empirical values of stable isotopes and fatty acids for a range of plant carbon sources in marine soils.
 They are hierarchical in